Improve your credit score

 Criminal record.
 No criminal convictions are listed.

-In the past 10 years the credit landscape has almost completely shifted towards 'rate for risk'.
+These days the credit landscape is all about 'rate for risk'.
 This means almost every credit provider on the market uses your credit file to not only dictate whether they'll provide you with credit, but also what interest rate you'll get.

 The most obvious way this manifests itself is in representative rates on loans.